godelayheehoo/MIDImorphose/README.md

 | 14              | 72              | dotted 1/2 note     |
 | 15              | 96              | whole note          |

+8. **Reverse Stuttering**: Pressing the 'A' key while stuttering will reverse playback (end notes get a little weird)

+9. **Stutter Percolation**: Notes will randomly swap places with eachother within a stutter buffer.
+The "stutter temperature" parameter controls how far away the notes that can be swapped with are.

 ## Menu System

 The TFT display provides a visual menu system for configuration and navigation.
+On any menu, the 'D' key can be pressed on the keypad to return to the main menu.
 The menu structure is as follows:

 - **Main Menu:**
   - Menu 1